score-json/json/TSF/trustable/no-parsing-faults/NPF-02.2.md

     Erikhu1: 1.0
 ---

-The service parses integers with exponent within the precision of 64-bit double.
+The service provided by nlohmann/json parses integers with exponent within the precision of 64-bit double.